BoltLabs/boltvault/README.md

 - [dcposch/blakejs](https://github.com/dcposch/blakejs) - Blake2b Implementation
 - [dchest/tweetnacl-js](https://github.com/dchest/tweetnacl-js) - Cryptography Implementation

-If you have found BananoVault useful and are feeling generous, you can donate to the creator at `xrb_318syypnqcgdouy3p3ekckwmnmmyk5z3dpyq48phzndrmmspyqdqjymoo8hj`
+If you have found BoltVault useful and are feeling generous, you can donate to the creator at `xrb_318syypnqcgdouy3p3ekckwmnmmyk5z3dpyq48phzndrmmspyqdqjymoo8hj`